HB-1421

 Plain Language

-The Department of Labor has broad investigative and reporting authority.
-It may receive complaints, investigate potential violations, and require employers to file annual or special reports — or answer specific written questions — about their use of automated decision systems for employment decisions.
-When the Department requires a report, the employer must comply within the manner and timeframe the Department specifies.
-Separately, employers have a standing recordkeeping obligation: they must maintain, preserve, and make available to the Department all records pertaining to compliance with this chapter.
-This recordkeeping duty is ongoing and not contingent on a Department request.
+The Department of Labor has authority to receive complaints, investigate potential violations, and require employers to file annual or special reports on their ADS use in employment decisions.
+When the Department requires a report, the employer must comply within the Department's specified timeframe and format.
+Separately, employers have a standing obligation to maintain and preserve all records pertaining to chapter compliance and make them available to the Department — this is a continuous recordkeeping duty, not triggered by a specific request.

 Statutory Text